Canine NeuroPark® ©2025

-Canine Neuropark Headquarters, located in Christchurch, New Zealand, are THE ONLY & THE SAFEST Rehab facilities for the rehabilitation of dogs which recover from surgery, show insecure, defensive and / or offensive behaviours.
+Canine Neuropark Headquarters, located in Christchurch, New Zealand, are THE ONLY & THE SAFEST Rehab facilities for the rehabilitation & maintenance and promotion of Allostasis in dogs which recover from surgery, show insecure, defensive and / or offensive behaviours.

-Through the natural need to SLOWLY explore (Levy Walk), your dogs will exploit and efficiently satisfy its metabolic energy needs while moving within the field (environment), build new experiences along set knowledge and thus reduce uncertainty.
-All in the safety of our enclosed field, leading to behaviour adaptation over time if used correctly.
+Through the natural need to SLOWLY explore (Levy Walk), your dog will exploit and efficiently satisfy its metabolic energy needs while moving within the natural field (environment).
+It is through these intrinsic exploratory - exploitative cycles new experiences are built, along set knowledge and thus reduce uncertainty.
+All in the safety of our enclosed field, leading to behaviour adaptation and efficient Allostasis over time- if used correctly.

 Canine Neuropark Trusts' main focus is to help dogs and owners through education about canine behaviour in partnership with our Franchisees in Dunedin & Austria